Theta-graph and diffeomorphisms of some 4-manifolds

-There may not be a canonical way to see a $\C$-chain of $X$ as an $A$-chain, unless $A$ is a $\C$-algebra with 1.
+In Section~\ref{s:sformula}, we will need to consider cross products of two $\C$-cycles as $A^{\boxtimes 2}$-cycles.
+However, there may not be a canonical way to write a $\C$-chain of $X$ as an $A$-chain, unless $A$ is a $\C$-algebra with 1.
 Namely, there may not be a canonical $\C$-linear map $S_*(X;\C)\to S_*(X;A)$.
-Instead, we will use the following interpretation later (in \S\ref{s:sformula}). \begin{Lem} For a subspace $V$ of $X$, $R=\C$ or $\C[t^{\pm 1}]$, we define $\C$-linear maps
+Instead, we will use the following interpretation later (in Section~\ref{s:sformula}) to construct a possibly twisted dual basis to a basis consisting of cross products of $\C$-cycles.
+The precise statement we need is Lemma~\ref{lem:cross-product} below.
+For our purpose, it is enough to restrict to $A=\mathfrak{g}[t^{\pm 1}]$ and $R=\C[t^{\pm 1}]$. \begin{Lem} Suppose that $A$ is a free module over $R=\C$ or $\C[t^{\pm 1}]$ equipped with a finite $R$-basis $\{e_i\}$ and a nondegenerate symmetric $R$-bilinear form $B(\cdot,\cdot)$.
+For a subspace $V$ of $X$, we define $\C$-linear maps